MACH Architecture: Principles, Benefits and Examples

 The origins of MACH: How it all started

-Before we dive into details and dissect each aspect of the MACH approach separately, we need to grasp the ultimate goal of MACH.
-And that won't happen without going back in time a bit.
+This is, obviously, quite a vague and marketing-oriented MACH definition, but before we dive into details and dissect each aspect of the MACH architecture separately, we need to grasp the ultimate goal of MACH.
+Commerce has been changing over years, so that won't happen without going back in time a bit.

 eCommerce companies realized their monolith systems didn’t keep up with digital customer expectations